Harold Cazneaux

-Harold Pierce Cazneaux (30 March 1878 – 19 June 1953) was an Australian pictorialist photographer; a pioneer whose style had an indelible impact on the development of Australian photographic history.
-In 1916, he was a founding member of the Pictorialist Sydney Camera Circle.
+Harold Pierce Cazneaux (30 March 1878 – 19 June 1953), commonly referred to as H. P. Cazneaux, was an Australian photographer; a pioneer whose style had an indelible impact on Australian photographic history.
+In 1916, he was a founding member of the pictorialist Sydney Camera Circle.
 As a regular participator in national and international exhibitions, Cazneaux was unfaltering in his desire to contribute to the discussion about the photography of his times.
-He created some of the most memorable images of the early twentieth century.
+His career between the Wars established him as "the country's leading pictorial photographer".